SkiFire13/master-thesis/chapters/background.typ

   Thanks to the Knaster-Tarski theorem the existance and uniqueness of the least and greatest fixpoints is guaranteed.
 ]

-// TODO: Kleene iteration, not feasible
+// TODO: Mention Kleene iteration and say it is not always feasible (can take omega steps)

+// TODO: Image example of fixpoint?

 == Tuples